hdShang/arxiv-daily/docs/cs-CL/2025-05-13/papers/250508842v2-libvulnwatch-a-deep-assessment-agent-system-and-leaderboard-for-unco.md

 ---
 layout: default
-title: LibVulnWatch: A Deep Assessment Agent System and Leaderboard for Uncovering Hidden Vulnerabilities in Open-Source AI Libraries
+title: "LibVulnWatch: A Deep Assessment Agent System and Leaderboard for Uncovering Hidden Vulnerabilities in Open-Source AI Libraries"
 ---

 # LibVulnWatch: A Deep Assessment Agent System and Leaderboard for Uncovering Hidden Vulnerabilities in Open-Source AI Libraries